What to Do in Acadia National Park: 5 Ready-to-Go Itineraries

 1. The Adventurer

-Dog-Friendly?
-No. Beehive and Precipice are NOT dog-friendly.
-Ocean Path is dog-friendly.
-Sand Beach is not dog-friendly from June 15-Sept 8.
+Dog-friendly?
+Beehive and Precipice are not dog-friendly.
+Ocean Path is.
+Sand Beach is restricted June 15–Sept 8.

 man climbing iron rungs on trail